tyme-app/plugins/README.md

 # Tyme Plugins

-**BETA**
+**Currently in Closed Beta**
 If you have an idea for a plugin or want to develop our own using a beta version, let us know: [Contact](https://www.tyme-app.com/en/contact/).

-**Note that this is a work in progress document.
-Plugins are still beta and for now, there are only export plugins.
-Import plugins will also be available.**

 ## Overview

-Tyme offers plugins to customize the export of your data.
+Tyme on your Mac and iPhone offers a JavaScript plugin interface, which lets you customize the export of your logged time entries.
-Using JavaScript, you can transform and save or send logged time entries to anywhere you need.
+Using a plugin you can transform logged time entries into any format you need or send it to any webservice.

-You can install plugins directly in Tyme via: **Tyme > Preferences > Plugins**
+Plugins that are already available can be downloaded directly in Tyme via: **Tyme > Preferences > Plugins**

-While developing a new plugin, you can put and edit the files right in:
+If you want to create you own plug in, you can just create a new folder in Tyme's plugin folder and start developing:

 ```javascript
 ~/Library/Containers/com.tyme-app.Tyme3-macOS/Data/Library/Application Support/plugins/[YOUR_PLUGIN_FOLDER]/
  ```

+Please [let us know](https://www.tyme-app.com/en/contact/) of your plugin, so we can add it to the official list of plugins.

 ## Structure of a Plugin